 No, we are a teaching and education program and welcome children who show the basic skill and interest in participating in our program.
 Children are placed in the choir most suited to their age and skill level, as determined by the conductors assessing the audition.
 Our graduated system of training choirs and senior choirs ensures there is a suitable placement for children at different levels.

 Below is a breakdown of approximate weekly preparation and rehearsal time commitments for each choir.
 Please note that more rehearsal time may be booked to prepare for an upcoming performance; this will be communicated to choristers and parents well in advance.

-- Training Choirs (includes Preparatory Choir) 1-3 hours/week, once a week
+- Training Choirs (includes Preparatory Choir): 1-3 hours per week, once a week

 - Main Choir: 3-5 hours per week, twice a week

 The number of concert performances each year will depend on the season schedule for your child’s choir.
-Typically, there are about six season concerts; however, not all choirs perform at all season concerts.
-In addition, our choirs will perform community concerts, special appearances and guest appearances with other arts organizations in Toronto.
+Typically, there are about six season concerts.
+However, not all choirs perform at all season concerts.
+In addition, our choirs perform community concerts and special appearances with other arts organizations in Toronto.

 Our season runs from September to May.
-Our most senior choirs (mainly Chorale and Youth Choir) may have performance commitments in June and a summer touring schedule.
+The most senior choirs (mainly Chorale and Youth Choir) may have performance commitments in June and may have a summer touring schedule.

 Program fees are comparable to competitive sports and dance programs.
 More information about tuition fees is available during the auditions process.

 There are no discounts for siblings participating in the TCC.
-You can, however, pay your fees in three installments at the time of registration.
+However, you can pay your fees in three installments at the time of registration.

-- Your child will be invited to sing ONE piece of his/her own choosing for the conductors; it could be a favourite song learned at school or a well-known piece such as ‘O Canada’ or ‘Happy Birthday’.
-NB: Your child should select a piece that best displays the quality of his/her own voice.
+- Each child is invited to sing ONE piece of their own choosing for the conductors; it could be a favourite song learned at school or a well-known piece such as ‘O Canada’ or ‘Happy Birthday’.
 We recommend avoiding pop songs or copying interpretations by popular artists.
+Your child should select a piece that best displays the quality of their voice.

 - The audition may also include: singing back several intervals as played on the keyboard, reading a brief section from an age-appropriate book and other exercises.